fabou35/safetynetalerts/README.md

 # SafetyNet Alerts

-An API for send data to emergency services.
-This API uses Java to run and send data.
+An API for send persons data to emergency services.
+This API uses Java to run and send data and MVC architecture.

 ## Prerequisites

-What things you need to install the software and how to install them
+What things we need for the project:

 * Java 1.8
 * Maven 4.0.0

 ## Technologies

+The technologies used for the development of the project:

 * Spring Boot with starters Web and Test
 * Jacoco 3.7